Pubfred/Zeon_Master_setup/README.md

 # Zeon_Masternode_setup
-Script to automate Zeon Masternode install on a VPS with Ubuntu 16.04 or 18.04  with IPv4 as root
+Script to automate Zeon Masternode install on a VPS with Ubuntu 16.04 or 18.04  with IPv4

 git clone https://github.com/Pubfred/Zeon_Master_setup.git